 #1 – not using a repetition system.

 Most of the things in a language should be repeated at least a few times at very specific moments.
 That’s the role of the repetition system.
 Otherwise you’re wasting your time because you simply forget what you’ve just learned and you struggle with the same things again and again, only losing your motivation and feeling embarrassed by your mistakes.
+Are you curious about how to battle the anxiety when speaking a foreign language?

 Mistake number two in language learning